Aarhus University, Department of Archaeology and Heritage Studies

 lease upload a maximum of five publications alongside your application.
 Only submitted publications will be assessed; a list of publications is not sufficient.
 As a result, applications without submitted publications will not be assessed.

 Professional references or recommendations should not be included.
 Applicants who are selected for an interview may be asked to provide professional references.

 For further information about the position, please contact firstname.lastname@example.org

-For more information about the application, please contact HR supporter Marianne Birn,e-mail email@example.com.
+For more information about the application and the employment procedure, please contact HR supporter Marianne Birn, e-mail email@example.com.

 Read more https://cas.au.dk/en/about-the-school/departments/archaeology-and-heritage-studies/